Nowhere LandThe Null Handbook

 Scenario Overview

-• • Themes: Knowledge vs. wisdom, hoarding vs. sharing, the weight of truth
+• • Themes: Knowledge horror, cosmic library, impossible geometry, the cost of truth

-• • Key NPCs: The Encyclopedist, Palimpsest (her pigeon), The Bookwyrms
+• • Key NPCs: The Encyclopedist (patron), Palimpsest (pigeon guide), The Bookwyrm (guardian)

 GM Preparation Checklist